 The Company follows the provisions of Financial Accounting Standards Board Accounting Standards Codification Section 718 "Compensation - Stock Compensation", which establishes accounting for equity based compensation awards to be accounted for using the fair value method.
 The Company uses the Black-Scholes option pricing model to determine the grant date fair value of the awards.
-Compensation expense is measured at the grant date and recognized over the requisite service period, which is generally the vesting period.
+Compensation expense is measured at the grant date and recognized over the requisite service period, on a straight line basis, which is generally the vesting period.
+Upon exercise of stock options, the related fair value is reallocated to share capital.